 healthier food in schools; ensuring access to healthy, affordable food; and

 increasing physical activity.
-Includes facts about childhood obesity; prevention tips
+Includes facts about childhood obesity; prevention

 - National Collaborative on Childhood Obesity Research (NCCOR).
 Projects, workshops, forums, and funding opportunities to address the problem

 of childhood obesity with a special emphasis on the populations and communities

 in which obesity rates are highest and rising the fastest: African Americans,